owenpriestley/owenpriestley.github.io/_portfolio/redgate/ssdt.md

 sidebar:
   nav: "portfolio"
 ---
-Reference Data Manager started its life as a research project, with the goal of discovering whether users of Visual Studio Database Projects experienced significant pain when managing reference data (or static data), and whether it was feasible to build a tool that solved this problem.
+Reference Data Manager started life as a research project, with the goal of discovering whether users of Visual Studio Database Projects experienced significant pain when managing reference data (or static data), and whether it was feasible to build a tool that solved this problem.

 I joined shortly after an alpha version of the tool was developed, at which point the team expanded from three to ten.
 This was the first time I’d worked on a tool in such an embryonic state.